scholarslab/GenericXmlImporter/README.md

     `generic_item.xsl` (or `generic_item.xslt1.xsl` if an external processor is not set).

+    With release 2.15, choose the identifier field "Dublin Core : Title" and extra data "Perhaps", so a manual mapping will be done, where the special value "Identifier" will be set to the title.

 2. `test_generic_item_automap.xml`

     The same list with some Dublin Core attributes in order to automap the xml tags with the Omeka fields.
 Parameters are the same than the previous file, but you may delete previous import before this one.

+    With release 2.15, cf. #1, but the extra data can be "No".

 3. `test_item.xml`

     This is another example of a flat format, with an unknown node.
 To use it, use the same parameters, plus a specific parameter in the last field:
     `node = my_record`.

+    With release 2.15, cf. #1.

 4. `test_omeka_xml_output_v5.xml`